triton-inference-server/model_analyzer/docs/report.md

 ## Summary Reports

-The most basic type of report is the *Summary Report* which the Model Analyzer's `analyze` subcommand generates by default for each model.
+The most basic type of report is the _Summary Report_ which the Model Analyzer's `profile` subcommand generates by default for each model.

 ```
-$ model-analyzer analyze --analysis-models <list of model names> --checkpoint-directory <path to checkpoints directory> -e <path to export directory> -f <path to optional config file>
+$ model-analyzer profile --profile-models <list of model names> --checkpoint-directory <path to checkpoints directory> -e <path to export directory> -f <path to optional config file>
 ```

 The export directory will, by default, contain 3 subdirectories.
 The summary report for a model will be located in `[export-path]/reports/summaries/<model name>`.
-The report will look like the one shown [*here*](../examples/online_summary.pdf).
+The report will look like the one shown [_here_](../examples/online_summary.pdf).

 To disable summary report generation use `--summarize=false` or set the `summarize` yaml option to `false`.

 ## Detailed Reports

-The second type of report is the *Detailed Report* which can be generated using the Model Analyzer's `report` subcommand.
+The second type of report is the _Detailed Report_ which can be generated using the Model Analyzer's `report` subcommand.

 ```
 $ model-analyzer report --report-model-configs <list of model configs> --checkpoint-directory <path to checkpoints directory> -e <path to export directory> -f <path to optional config file>